lmarinl1/HPC-Project-DNA/README.md

 $ mpirun -n <<processes>> python script.py
 ~~~

-Here the -n << processes >> tells MPI to use  processes, which is the number of cores I have on my laptop.
-Then we tell MPI to run the python script named script.py.
+Here the -n << processes >> tells MPI to use the number of processes that you tell him, this number can not pass the number of cores you have on the machine to use.
+Then we tell MPI to run the python script named script.py
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NjEzMDExMTYsLTgwNzc4MzUsLTE0Nz
+eyJoaXN0b3J5IjpbLTk3NjkzNjk5OCwtODA3NzgzNSwtMTQ3Mz
-MzOTIwMCwtMTgyMDA0NTgxMiwtOTM0Njg2MDI1LC0yNjA0NzIz
+M5MjAwLC0xODIwMDQ1ODEyLC05MzQ2ODYwMjUsLTI2MDQ3MjM4
-ODAsLTkxOTc5MTc2OCwxMDE1ODgzMjA1XX0=
+MCwtOTE5NzkxNzY4LDEwMTU4ODMyMDVdfQ==
 -->